Information on Career Specialists Permits

 When you apply for an original license there are 2 fees associated with the licensure: an Evaluation Fee and a License Application Fee.
 The initial payment will be used for the evaluation of your credentials.
 This fee is $35.00 (plus handling and transaction fees).
 After the evaluation is completed, a second payment of $35.00 (plus handling and transaction fees) will be due to issue the license.
-The Office of Educator Licensing will notify you when this payment is due.
+The Office of Educator Effectiveness and Licensing will notify you when this payment is due.

 To apply for the Advanced Degree submit the following materials:

 - Complete a profile, application and pay for the application through our online Licensing Verification and Information System, LVIS.
 Click HERE to access LVIS information.

 - A completed Areas for Evaluation form.
 Select all subjects for which you want to be evaluated.
 You will only be evaluated for the subjects selected.

 - A copy of your CPR/AED/Heimlich maneuver certification - click HERE for more information and a list of approved providers.